kiyo-masui/bitshuffle/README.rst

 Filter for improving compression of typed binary data.

-Bitshuffle is an algorithm for rearranging typed, binary data for improving for improving compression as well as a C/python package that implements this algorithm within the Numpy framework.
-The library can be used along side HDF5 to compress and decompress datasets and write them to disk, and is integrated into HDF5 through the `dynamically loaded filters`_ framework.
+Bitshuffle is an algorithm for rearranging typed, binary data for improving for improving compression, as well as a C/python package that implements this algorithm within the Numpy framework.

+The library can be used along side HDF5 to compress and decompress datasets and is integrated through the `dynamically loaded filters`_ framework.
 Bitshuffle is HDF5 filter number ``32008``.

 Algorithmically, Bitshuffle is closely related to HDF5's shuffle filter except it operates at the bit level instead of the byte level.
 Arranging a